top of page

 Video Instructions

 Demo saddles can be trialled here on-site in Woodend Victoria.
-There is a redeemable demo/fit fee of $60 per hour or part there of after, with the first hour free for weekdays Tuesday to Friday.
-Saturday is $90 per hour or part there of, with the first hour free.
-If a new saddle purchase is made on the day then this fee is waived.
-It is also redeemable at a later date when a saddle order is received.
+There is a redeemable demo/fit fee of $60 per hour or part thereof after, Tuesday to Friday, time to be arranged.
 If a new saddle purchase is made on the day then this fee is waived.
 It is also redeemable at a later date when a saddle order is received.

 Alternatively, you can hire one of our demo saddles for a minimum of 10 days and really put it through its paces!
 Please see the Demo Saddles page for details.
 This is the best option as it really does let you know if the saddle will work long term for you and your horse/s.